runrunicd/blog/content/post/2023-08-28-llm-fine-tuning/index.md

 <br></br>

 ### How to improve accuracy
 🥳 Now, I have built a simple framework to train and evaluate a Language Learning Model (LLM).
 I am curious about which variables impact the model's performance.
 In practice, a finely-tuned model with a high level of accuracy is essential for handling business-specific tasks.
-Let's experiment with the following variables to find out.
+Let's experiment with the following variables to find out (model ID 001).

 #### Training data size
 <span style="background-color: #FFDAB9"> The larger the training data set, the better the model performs. </span>